 With an award-winning film under his belt and his dance career in London taking off, Param suffered a frustrating setback when a knee injury severely impeded his mobility for 8 months.
 But instead of wallowing in self-pity, Param continued to actively pursue (as actively as he could with a shattered knee) his career and invented an innovative chair dance!
 He now wants to use his dance to inspire young people with disabilities to create their own dances and encourage freedom of self-expression.

 His knee injury now fully healed, Param’s been making the most of his return to mobility.
 Since breaking out as a solo artist he’s performed at events; including a special performance for London Mayor Sadiq Khan at The Diwali on Trafalgar Squareand Social Step Up at Wembley.
 He’s currently developing a one-man show that fuses his myriad talents and passions for spoken word, dance, character acting and abstract art by bringing still drawings to life.

 Param’s appeared on TV performing at events filmed by the BBC and Thames TV.
 He recently interviewed choreographer Curtis Pritchard at a live event shown on ITV.

-Mental Ideas is excited to be collaborating with Param across many creative mediums, including arranging a special performance of his infamous ‘chair dance’ at Great Ormond Street Hospital, showcasing his talents as a poet/actor/dancer on our short film strand 6 Short Love Stories, and as a guest presenter on our Mental Ideas Podcast.
+Mental Ideas is excited to be collaborating with Param across many creative mediums, including arranging a special performance of his infamous ‘chair dance’ at Great Ormond Street Hospital, showcasing his talents as a poet/actor/dancer on our short film strand 6 Short Love Stories, and as a guest presenter on S2 of our Mental Ideas Podcast.
 Below are some clips that display his ‘Impromptu’ dance moves.
 Enjoy!